kj-sh604/dotfiles/README.md

 i am currently utilizing my personal `coreutils-hybrid` package, available [here](https://github.com/kj-sh604/coreutils-hybrid-pkgbuild).
 This package combines most of the rust uutils with some GNU coreutils that are deemed to be more reliable/stable.

-if you prefer to use my dotfiles while sticking with the standard GNU coreutils, i recommend removing the `config.fish` aliases associated with the rust uutils.
+if you prefer to use my dotfiles while sticking with the standard GNU coreutils, i recommend removing the `config.fish` and `.zshrc` aliases associated with the rust uutils.